suxrobGM/dotnet-templates/README.md

 # .NET Templates

-This repository hosts a Collection of high-quality .NET templates for building highly scalable applications.
+This repository hosts a collection of high-quality .NET templates for building highly scalable applications using best practices.

 ## Available Templates